ZiggyCreatures/FusionCache/docs/Timeouts.md

 // INSTANTIATE FUSION CACHE
 var cache = new FusionCache(new FusionCacheOptions());

-// SETUP THE DISTRIBUTED 2ND LAYER
+// SETUP THE DISTRIBUTED 2ND LEVEL
 cache.SetupDistributedCache(redis, serializer);

 // SET A VALUE IN THE CACHE VIA FUSION CACHE, WITH BACKGROUND DISTRIBUTED OPERATIONS